-On March 25, 2019, Jamaica’s highest Court of Appeal, The Judicial Committee of the Privy Council delivered a landmark judgement in a case filed by Jamaicans for Justice (JFJ) against the Police Service Commission (PSC) challenging the promotion of an officer, involved in dozens of alleged unlawful killings, to the senior ranks of the police force.
+On March 25, 2019, Jamaica’s highest Court of Appeal, The Judicial Committee of the Privy Council delivered a landmark judgement in a case filed by Jamaicans for Justice (JFJ) against the Police Service Commission (PSC) challenging the promotion of an officer, involved in dozens of alleged unlawful killings anavar for sale, to the senior ranks of the police force.
 The Court’s decision held that the Police Service Commission, in discharging its statutory functions, has a duty to conduct investigations or to instruct that investigations be conducted into allegations of human rights violations in relation to police officers who are recommended for promotions, especially in instances where there are allegations of police killings.

 This ruling had major implications for how officers are promoted, and on April 18, less than a month after the decision, the Minister of National Security, Hon.
 Dr. Horace Chang, announced broad sweeping revisions to the process of promotions within the Jamaica Constabulary Force (JCF).